numba/numba/docs/source/reference/deprecation.rst

 The first two cases cannot be differentiated in the absence of the ``device`` kwarg - without it, it will not be clear from a signature alone whether a device function or global kernel should be compiled.
-In order to resolve, this, support for eager compilation of device functions will be removed.
+In order to resolve this, support for eager compilation of device functions will be removed.
 Eager compilation with the ``@cuda.jit`` decorator will in future always imply the immediate compilation of a global kernel.